MissaouiChedy/Pooling/README.md

 - run `mix deps.get` to set up the project dependencies
 - run `iex -S mix` to open an elixir shell session loaded with the Pooling application
-- run `Pooling.main` in the iex session to run the sample
+- run `Pooling.run/1` in the iex session to run the sample(you can specify a range size, default is `20000`)

-Here is a possible output:
+Here is a sample output:

 ```
 iex(1)> Pooling.main
 4 processes on single GenServer: